microsoft/vcpkg-docs/vcpkg/maintainers/control-files.md

 vcpkg does not distinguish between build-only dependencies and runtime dependencies.
 The complete list of dependencies needed to successfully use the library should be specified.

-*For example: websocketpp is a header only library, and thus does not require any dependencies at install time.
+For example: websocketpp is a header only library, and thus does not require any dependencies at install time.
 However, downstream users need boost and openssl to make use of the library.
-Therefore, websocketpp lists boost and openssl as dependencies*
+Therefore, websocketpp lists boost and openssl as dependencies.

 If the port is dependent on optional features of another library those can be specified using the `portname[featurelist]` syntax.
 If the port does not require any features from the dependency, this should be specified as `portname[core]`.